-It is important to note that within a 12-month period, one in five Australians experience mental ill-health.
+It is important to note that within a 12-month period, one in five Australians experience mental health concerns.

-Mental ill-health is a topic of public interest and when communicated or portrayed safely and responsibly, it can help to reduce the prevalence of stigma and encourage help-seeking behaviour.
+Mental health concerns is a topic of public interest and when communicated or portrayed safely and responsibly, it can help to reduce the prevalence of stigma and encourage help-seeking behaviour.

-Mental ill-health is a complex issue with a range of physical and emotional consequences and can be challenging to discuss accurately and responsibly.
+Mental health concerns is a complex issue with a range of physical and emotional consequences and can be challenging to discuss accurately and responsibly.

-Safe and inclusive language, considering different cultural considerations and seeking expert advice or comment are all included in the Mindframe media guidelines when communicating about or portraying mental ill-health.
+Safe and inclusive language, considering different cultural considerations and seeking expert advice or comment are all included in the Mindframe media guidelines when communicating about or portraying mental health concerns.

-The way individuals, organisations and the media communicate about mental ill-health plays a huge role in demystifying negative stereotypes.
+The way individuals, organisations and the media communicate about mental health concerns plays a huge role in demystifying negative stereotypes.

 Discussions or content that is inaccurate or sensationalised can reinforce common myths and impact significantly on people diagnosed with a mental illness, making them less likely to seek help when they need it.

-Mental ill-health can be communicated about in a variety of ways, including public interest news stories about mental health care, policy directions or announcements, via marketing or communication collateral and the sharing of lived experience of mental ill-health.
+Mental health concerns can be communicated about in a variety of ways, including public interest news stories about mental health care, policy directions or announcements, via marketing or communication collateral and the sharing of people's lived and living experiences of mental health concerns.

-Media and communications professionals also face challenges when interviewing people or their families with lived experience of mental ill-health.
+Media and communications professionals also face challenges when interviewing people or their families with lived experience of mental health concerns.
 Navigating this process will help to alleviate any harm or consequences to the participant and their family.

-The mental health and suicide prevention sector play an important role in serving as a source of information for Australian media professionals reporting on mental ill-health.
+The mental health and suicide prevention sector play an important role in serving as a source of information for Australian media professionals reporting on mental health concerns.

-Those working in this sector should always consider the following when communicating about mental ill-health:
+Those working in this sector should always consider the following when communicating about mental health concerns:

 - appropriate, sector-consistent guidance on providing information on mental health and mental illness to media professionals